vygr/ChrysaLisp/STATUS.md

 ------

-(bind-fun) will now pre-bind symbols that begin with a '+' character.
+(prebind) will now pre-bind symbols that begin with a '+' character.
 Lisp constants that follow the conventional +xyz+ standard will now be bound to the hard value within (defun-bind) functions.